Luukvdpoel/full-siora-mvp/apps/brand/README.md

 ## Dashboard

-Visit `/dashboard` in the brand app to search saved creator personas.
-You can filter by niche, tone and platform.
-Matches are shown using the `CreatorCard` component.
+Visit `/signin` to log in.
+After signing in, head to `/brands` to search creator personas.
+Results can be filtered by tone, platform and vibe.
+Each profile can be saved to your personal shortlist which is stored in your browser.

-Visit `/personas` to search personas by tone, platform or vibe.
+`/dashboard` and `/personas` remain available for exploring personas without authentication.